georgegianno/trivia-app/README.md

 -This project is built on python 3.11.10 and commands for Ubuntu OS.

 -For a complete build run the following command in the directory of your choice.
-It pulls the project and builds it one-take:
+It builds the project one-take:
     cd trivia-app
     (Optional, I prefer to use pyenv for versions management: pyenv local 3.11.10